Azalea Park – Summerville, South Carolina

 South Carolina | SC Picture Project | Dorchester County Photos | Azalea Park

 Azalea Park is a beautiful 16-acre park at South 5th Street in downtown Summerville.
-During the peak of the bloom, Azalea Park bursts with color from its hundreds of Azaleas planted by the Flowertown Garden Club.
-The park has sculptures, turtle and butterfly ponds, ornamental bridges, a tennis court, a gazebo, several picnic tables, and much more.
+During peak bloom, Azalea Park bursts with color from hundreds of azaleas planted by the Flowertown Garden Club.
+The park has sculptures, turtle and butterfly ponds, ornamental bridges, a tennis court, a gazebo, and picnic tables.

-SCIWAY thanks Linda C. Shaw of Summerville for this information and picture taken in March 2012.
-Linda tells us that “whether you’re feeding the turtles, enjoying the shade of the tall LobLollies, or sharing the joy of a picnic with friends, you will be sure to enjoy yourself at Azalea Park!”
+Contributor Linda Shaw says, “Whether you’re feeding the turtles, enjoying the shade of the tall loblollies, or sharing the joy of a picnic with friends, you will be sure to enjoy yourself at Azalea Park!”